July 17, 2024

 #3.1.
 Constant Variable for the Pixel ID

-Spoiler alert: for each interaction you want to track with the Facebook Pixel, we will need to create a separate FB Pixel tag.
+Spoiler alert: We must create a separate FB Pixel tag for each interaction you want to track with the Facebook Pixel.
 In every tag, you will need to define a Facebook Pixel ID.

-Eventually, you might end up with 50 (or even more) tags that send data to Facebook.
-This means that you will have to manually insert the Pixel ID 50+ times.
-But what if one day, you have to switch to another Pixel ID?
-You will need to manually change the ID 50+ times.
+Eventually, you end up with 50 (or even more) tags that send data to Facebook.
+This means you must manually insert the Pixel ID 50+ times.
+But what if, one day, you have to switch to another Pixel ID?
+You will need to change the ID 50+ times manually.

-To make things more optimal, you could create a Google Tag Manager variable that contains your FB Pixel ID and then just reuse the same variable every time you need it.
-Once you need to change the Pixel ID, you’ll need to do that just once — in the Variable.
+To make things more optimal, you could create a Google Tag Manager variable containing your FB Pixel ID and reuse the same variable whenever you need it.
+If you need to change the Pixel ID, you must do that once in the Variable.

-In Google Tag Manager, you go Variables > User-defined Variables > New > Constant and paste your Facebook Pixel’s ID.
+In Google Tag Manager, go to Variables > User-defined Variables > New > Constant and paste your Facebook Pixel’s ID.

 #3.2.
 Test the Facebook Pixel Tag

-Now, it’s time to make sure that you have implemented everything correctly.
+Now, it’s time to ensure you have implemented everything correctly.

 Google Tag Manager Preview and Debug mode.
 In GTM, enable the Preview and Debug mode, then refresh the page where you want to install Facebook Pixel with Google Tag Manager.

 At the bottom of the screen, a debug console will appear.
-Click the Pageview event and you should see that your Facebook Pixel tag has fired.
+Click the Summary, and you should see that your Facebook Pixel tag has fired.

-Click that icon and let’s check.
-We see that a PageView was tracked and there is a green check mark icon next to it.
+Click that icon, and let’s check.
+We see that a PageView was tracked with a green check mark icon next to it.
 That’s good!
-If there was a loader or yellow icon, that’d mean a possible problem.
+If there were a loader or yellow icon, that’d mean a possible problem.
 But a green icon is exactly what we are looking for.

 Facebook Pixel Reports